22e88/cluster-api-mgmt-cluster/README.md

 # Cluster-API-mgmt-cluster

-Create a KinD ('Kubernetes in Docker') based, Cluster-API *management cluster* on some cloud / baremetal provider's infrastructure.
+Create a KinD ('Kubernetes in Docker') based, Cluster-API *MANAGEMENT cluster* on some cloud / baremetal provider's infrastructure.

 This is done by Gitlab CI/CD pipeline jobs.
-The management cluster can then be accessed by ssh to do all kind of stuff (eg. test Cluster-API, create and maintain workload clusters etc).
+The MANAGEMENT cluster can then be accessed by ssh to do all kind of stuff (eg. test Cluster-API, create and maintain WORKLOAD clusters manually etc).

-AUTOMATED creation and maintenance of *workload clusters* itself now has moved to a distinct Gitlab project [here](https://gitlab.com/22e88/cluster-api-workload-cluster)
+AUTOMATED creation and maintenance of *WORKLOAD clusters* itself, by utilizing a MANAGEMENT cluster created by this project, now has moved to it's own Gitlab project: [https://gitlab.com/22e88/cluster-api-workload-cluster](https://gitlab.com/22e88/cluster-api-workload-cluster)

+Both projects are intended to be used together, they just have been split for better better separation ('small parts, loose coupling... :)').
-Both projects work together, see CHANGELOG and description below for details.
+See CHANGELOG and description below for details.

 ## Currently Implemented Infrastructure Providers
 * Hetzner HCloud